iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> There can be no greater gift than that of giving one's time and energy to help others without expecting anything in return.
+> Nothing you do is going to matter that much in the long run.
+Don't take yourself so seriously.
 >
-> — Nelson Mandela
+> — Naval Ravikant

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->